 - Near misses are warnings that something or someone is not performing the job correctly.
 Always pay attention to near misses.
 Letting a near miss go unreported provides an opportunity for a serious accident to occur.
-Correcting these actions or conditions will enhance the safety within your department and provide a better work environment for everyone involved. - Report near misses to your supervisor, security, human resources, or the Compliance Director.
+Correcting these actions or conditions will enhance the safety within your department and provide a better work environment for everyone involved. - Report near misses to your supervisor, security, or human resources.